 Instructions

-2. Heat butter in a medium large sauté pan over medium high heat.
+• Heat 1 tbsp unsalted butter butter in a medium large sauté pan over medium high heat.

-4. Sauté on medium high heat, stirring frequently, for 10-15 minutes, or until the bottom of the pan starts to get black and the vegetables turn a dark brown color.
+• Sauté on medium high heat, stirring frequently for 10-15 minutes, or until the bottom of the pan starts to get black and the vegetables turn a dark brown color.

-5. Add one can of beef consommé (Campbell's) stir and scrape up all the brown bits from the bottom of the pan until the pan bottom starts to look clean and shiny.
+• Add 280 ml beef consommé (Campbell's) and stir and scrape up all the brown bits from the bottom of the pan until the pan bottom starts to look clean and shiny.

-6. Add one liter of good beef stock, bring to a boil, then reduce to a gentle simmer and cook for 2 to 3 hours or until reduced by half.
+• Add 1 liter good quality low sodium beef stock, bring to a boil, then reduce to a gentle simmer and cook for 2 to 3 hours or until reduced by half.

-7. Remove from heat and cool to room temperature, then move to a blender and rough chop, do not puree.
+• Remove from heat and cool to room temperature, then move to a blender and rough chop, do not purée.

-9. Press all the solids through the sieve leaving only a little bit of solid left in the sieve.
+• Press all the solids through the sieve leaving only a little bit of solid left in the sieve.
+Discard any thing left in the sieve.

-10. Return the sauce to a sauté pan if it looks thin and reduce until the sauce coats the back of a spoon.
+• Return the sauce to a sauté pan if it looks thin to reduce until the sauce coats the back of a spoon or add a little stock if it has reduced too much.

 Pin It on Pinterest